Updated 11 January 2019: Fixed syntax based on comments. Thank you!

 If you are managing a Linux server, you’ve probably heard about DNS amplification attacks which make use of misconfigured DNS servers.
 DNS amplification is a DDoS technique which uses a large reply by DNS resolving the target.
 This is accomplished by spoofing the query with the source IP of the target victim to ask for a large DNS record, such as an ANY reply of the ROOT record or isc.org, which is most commonly found.
 The request itself is usually around 60-70 bytes, while the reply is as much as 2-3K.
 That’s why it’s called amplification.
 It will not only make your network participate in the attack, but it will also consume your bandwidth.
 More details can be found here.

 Blocking these kinds of attacks can be tricky.
 However, there are some basic iptables rules that block most of it, using them in combination with fail2ban.
 As usual, your mileage might vary.
 The commands below were tested and executed on Ubuntu Server 16.04 LTS 64-bit.

-iptables -A INPUT -p udp --dport 53 -m string --from 40 --algo bm --hex-string '|0000FF0001|' -m recent --set --name dnsanyquery iptables -A INPUT -p udp --dport 53 -m limit --limit 5/sec -j LOG --log-prefix "fw-dns " --log-level 7 post-up iptables -A INPUT -p udp --dport 53 -m string --from 50 --algo bm --hex-string '|0000FF0001|' -m recent --set --name dnsanyquery iptables -A INPUT -p udp --dport 53 -m string --from 50 --algo bm --hex-string '|0000FF0001|' -m recent --name dnsanyquery --rcheck --seconds 1 --hitcount 1 -j DROP --mask 255.255.255.0
+iptables -A INPUT -p udp --dport 53 -m string --from 40 --algo bm --hex-string '|0000FF0001|' -m recent --set --name dnsanyquery iptables -A INPUT -p udp --dport 53 -m string --from 40 --algo bm --hex-string '|0000FF0001|' -m recent --name dnsanyquery --rcheck --seconds 60 --hitcount 3 -j DROP iptables -A INPUT -p tcp --dport 53 -m string --from 52 --algo bm --hex-string '|0000FF0001|' -m recent --set --name dnsanyquery iptables -A INPUT -p tcp --dport 53 -m string --from 52 --algo bm --hex-string '|0000FF0001|' -m recent --name dnsanyquery --rcheck --seconds 60 --hitcount 3 -j DROP

 [Definition] failregex = fw-dns.*SRC=<HOST> DST failregex = ^.* security: info: client #.*: query \(cache\) './(NS|A|AAAA|MX|CNAME)/IN' denied ignoreregex =

-Source: A Realistic Approach and Mitigation Techniques for Amplifying DDOS Attack on DNS in Proceedings of 10th Global Engineering, Science and Technology Conference 2-3 January, 2015, BIAM Foundation, Dhaka, Bangladesh, ISBN: 978-1-922069-69-6 by Muhammad Yeasir Arafat, Muhammad Morshed Alam and Feroz Ahmed.
+Recommended further reading: A Realistic Approach and Mitigation Techniques for Amplifying DDOS Attack on DNS in Proceedings of 10th Global Engineering, Science and Technology Conference 2-3 January, 2015, BIAM Foundation, Dhaka, Bangladesh, ISBN: 978-1-922069-69-6 by Muhammad Yeasir Arafat, Muhammad Morshed Alam and Feroz Ahmed.